lawrence254/CaesarCipher/README.md

 # Caesar Cipher

-Using the terminal , compile and enter a code and key which will out put their hidden code under the caesar cipher practical cryptography's
+####Using the terminal , compile and enter a code and key which will out put their hidden code under the caesar cipher practical cryptography's,

 #### DATE
 2 sep 2019